nuuuwan/news_lk3_data/README.md

 *2025-09-12 10:39:00* · [`adaderanalk`](https://www.adaderana.lk/news/112424/cp-radhakrishnan-sworn-in-as-indias-15th-vice-president) · `en`

-Chandrapuram Ponnusamy Radhakrishnan was on Friday sworn in as the 15th Vice President of India, at a formal ceremony held at Rashtrapati Bhavan.
+Chandrapuram Ponnusamy Radhakrishnan was on Friday sworn in as the 15th Vice President of India, at a formal ceremony held at Rashtrapati Bhavan in New Delhi.

 President Droupadi Murmu administered the oath of office, marking Radhakrishnan’s assumption of the second-highest constitutional office in the country.